Who are PolicyMogul?

 I used this as an opportunity to review the product for the following:

-UX: Does it meet the users’ needs, user journeys, UX principles,
+1. Does it meet the users’ needs, user journeys, UX principles,

 Once I had concluded this audit, I was able to provide clearer direction on the design next steps and understand the challenges of the project.